-- 1. To solve the rank, Eigen values and eigenvectors, diagonalization of a matrix, Symmetric matrices and the students will be able to use matrix algebra techniques for practical applications. - 2.
-This course equips students to have basic knowledge and understanding in one field of materials, differential calculus - 3.
-Solve simple standard examples using the ideas of differential equations. - 4.
-Apply various techniques to solve Partial Differential Equations - 5.
-To develop the tool of power series for learning advanced Engineering Mathematics. - 6.
-Apply the knowledge acquired to solve various engineering problems.
+- Find the rank, Eigen values and eigenvectors, diagonalization of a matrix, Symmetric matrices and the students will be able to use matrix algebra techniques for practical applications. - Equip the students to have basic knowledge and understanding of differential calculus in the field of Engineering. - Solve simple standard examples using the ideas of differential equations. - Apply various techniques to solve Partial Differential Equations. - Develop the tool of power series for learning advanced Engineering Mathematics. - Apply the knowledge acquired to solve various Engineering problems.